keerthiparam/PhishMate/README.md

 ### Step 3: Integration Strategy

 - Determine how the tool will interact with email systems.
-- Identify key data points to extract for analysis.
+- Identify data points to extract for analysis.

 ### Step 4: Deployment Strategy